CSVAD/pederduel/Final_Project/Proposal.md

 an image or recording a video.
 One such way might be to take a picture every time the webcam detects a smile.

+To make this tool different from other photo boothes I want to explore generative art in combination with live motion detection.
+This includes Perlin noise particles, Gaussian noise, random jitter and so on.
+The user will have the oppurtunity to manipulate these factors in real time while using the tool.
+Changing the silhouette to some intensity of random jitter, making a trail of
+Perlin noise agents when the object in motion moves etc.

+When I talked about "templates" I simply meant that the user could press a button to make the parameters either randomly generated or be set to specific values which the user can use as a starting point for further exploration.

 I want to integrate ControlP5 so the user can change the parameters however they like in real time.
 This includes background, borders, alpha, capture method, agents (behaviour, color, number, style) and